chasesmith95/meshcache/docs/Introduction.md

 ## Our Product
 ### TODO Why do developers want to use this?
 What benefit is it to them?
 How do they use it?
-### TODO What is an example of how a developer would use this?

 We provide default event mappings for every developer so there is no setup needed aside from listing the contract ABI code, the data source, and the address.

 ### Features
 - Events, State